-A taxonomic vehicle to explore the Chinese conceptual world
+A taxonomic vehicle to explore the Chinese visual culture

 About the Project

-The CIT brings together sinology, art history and information studies to create the first thesaurus of Chinese iconography.
-CIT will be a valuable research tool that will enhance the accessibility and understanding of Chinese art.
-Launched in 2016 with a three-year research grant from DCMS and subsequent sponsorship from the Bei Shan Tang Foundation.
+The CIT combines sinology, art history and information studies to create the first thesaurus of Chinese iconography, a valuable research tool enhancing the accessibility and understanding of Chinese art.
+Launched with a grant from DCMS and subsequent sponsorship from the Bei Shan Tang Foundation.

 Traditionally considered a methodology rooted in European art history, iconography has been historically employed to index and access images related to Euro-American art.
 Because of the lack of alternative models for documenting non-western artefacts, Chinese art objects housed in European and North American collections have often been catalogued according to Eurocentric classifications.
 The CIT presents a unique opportunity to create an alternative classification scheme rooted in the specificity of Chinese visual culture and foster systematic comparison between Chinese and European art.

 CIT aims to create an indexing standard that will facilitate access and inter-operability of Chinese digital images across collections.
 It will provide professionals in museums, libraries and image archives with a controlled vocabulary that will improve the quality of cataloguing practices for Chinese collections.
 An online database of Chinese art images indexed with the CIT terminology will deliver a dynamic and open-ended research tool that will enable a wide spectrum of users to explore the contents of, and connections between, individual works of art.

 As Project Director Hongxing Zhang spearheads the editorial team of CIT and the development of the initiative.
 He is a senior curator of the Chinese collections at the V&A, where he has been the lead curator of several headline exhibitions such as Mas ... see more

 Jin Gao completed her PhD at the UCL Centre for Digital Humanities, and she is working to discover the intellectual and social structures of the Digital Humanities communities.
 Her research interests lie primarily in the bibliometric and social networ ... see more